Real-time radio-frequency spectrum analysis reveals a bug signal hiding within other signals.

 We also have discreet Portable Radio-Reconnaissance Spectrum Analysis™ receivers to handle the demands of travel security in sensitive locations.

-Murray Associates provides Technical Surveillance Countermeasures and eavesdropping detection using real-time RF spectrum analysis, an advanced TSCM technology.
+Murray Associates provides Technical Surveillance Countermeasures and eavesdropping evaluation using real-time RF spectrum analysis, and additional advanced TSCM technology.

 Have a Question About TSCM?